What are fringe benefits?

 Flexible working arrangements and remote work

-Following the COVID-19 pandemic, flexible working arrangements are becoming a popular perk for employers looking to recruit top talent.
-Flexible work arrangements can include remote work, hybrid work, and flexible hours or schedules.
+Flexible working arrangements are becoming a popular perk for employers looking to recruit top talent.
+Flexible work arrangements include remote work, hybrid work, and flexible hours or schedules.

 When employees control their schedules, they’re more likely to find a good work-life balance that allows them to remain healthy and productive in the workplace.

 Remote work can help your organization attract top talent.
-According to Pew Research Center, 60% of employees with jobs that can be done remotely say they’d like to continue working from home.
-As many organizations return to a physical workplace, your organization can stand out by offering remote or hybrid work.
+According to Forbes, 98% of workers want to work from home, at least part of the time.
+As many organizations return to a physical workplace, you can stand out by offering remote or hybrid work.

 If your employees work remotely, you can offer them a remote work employee stipend to help cover their expenses.

-Remote work stipends allow you to reimburse your employees for their home office setup costs, monthly internet access expenses, and personal cell phone bills if their phones are used for work, among other expenses like coworking space memberships.
-This can help ensure that your employees have access to high-speed internet and the tools they’ll need to do their jobs effectively.
+Remote work stipends are an allowance you give to your employees for their home office setup costs, monthly internet access expenses, and personal cell phone bills if they use their phones for work, among other expenses like coworking space memberships.
+This can help ensure your employees can access high-speed internet and the tools they need to do their jobs effectively.

 Paid time off (PTO)